MariusWank/OMERO_JIPipe_Plugin/README.md

 ## Installation

 This section assumes that [omero-web](https://github.com/ome/omero-web) is already setup and that JIPipe has been installed on the server via ImageJ as described by the [JIPipe documentation for manual installation](https://jipipe.hki-jena.de/documentation/manual-installation.html).
+If the plugin has trouble finding the ImageJ executable, double check if the application is installed to the server and that the environment variable **OMERODIR** is set as described in the [OMERO.web installation guide](https://docs.openmicroscopy.org/omero/5.6.0/sysadmins/unix/install-web/web-deployment.html).

 ### Step 1